moodcheerful/java-algorithms/README.md

 - Greedy algorithms:
 	- Iteratively make "myopic" locally optimal decisions, hope everything works out at the end.
 	- Examples:
-		- Dijkstra’s shortest path (process each destination once, irrevocably),
+		- Dijkstra’s shortest path (process each destination once, irrevocably)
-		- Optimal caching (farthest-in-future algorithm).
+		- Optimal caching (Farthest-in-Future or Least Recently Used algorithm, given the locality of reference)
 	- Danger: Most greedy algorithms are NOT correct: for example, Dijkstra with negative edge weights.
 - Dynamic programming:
 	- Main difference from greedy algorithms: After every stage, dynamic programming makes decisions based on all the decisions made in the previous stage, and may reconsider the previous stage's choices.